• Skip to primary navigation

 Orange cranberry sauce in serving dish.

-This orange cranberry sauce I’m sharing with you today uses orange juice and maple syrup for the liquid and to give some sweetness to tart cranberries.
+My favorite orange cranberry sauce uses orange juice and maple syrup for the liquid.
+It gives some sweetness to tart cranberries.

 With a bit of orange zest at the end, the citrus shines but doesn’t overpower.
 The orange juice and maple syrup mellows the mouth-puckering cranberries while not being overly sugary.